SimonaG17/Python-Advanced/README.md

 # Python-Advanced
-Here you can find all the homework I have done in Python Advanced course.
+Here you can find the small projects I have done in Python Advanced course.